joshfrench/om-wiki-fork/Cursors.md

 In Om, you keep all your application state in a single atom (the root atom).
 Components, however, generally do not care about the entire scope of the application state, but focus on specific parts of it.

 Cursors are Om's way to manage a component's focus on just the state data that it needs to operate.
-Cursors split one big mutable atom into smaller, sub-atoms that remain in-sync with the state held in the root atom.
+Cursors split one big mutable atom into smaller sub-atoms that remain in-sync with the state held in the root atom.
 Cursors keep a path to the data within the root atom that the component needs to deal with.
 Sub-cursors are produced by refining the path.

 Imagine a text input component: it operates on a single string (within the overall application state), renders it and can return a value back into the application state if the user changes it.